2016 Kalamazoo shootings: Richland Township apartment shooting

-The shootings began around 5:42 EST when a woman was shot repeatedly in a parking lot of the same apartment complex.
+The shootings began around 5:42 EST when a woman was shot a total of four times in a parking lot of the same apartment complex.
 She survived her injuries.
 According to the woman, she was confronted by a man in a vehicle with a German Shepherd-type dog sitting in the back.
 The driver asked her if she was another person by a different name.
 When she replied that she was not, the man turned his car around and fired repeatedly at her.
 She survived by playing dead.
 Approximately fifteen rounds were fired; ten shell casings were recovered at the scene of the first shooting.
 Five children, including the woman's daughter, were present at the scene of the shooting, but they escaped unharmed through her efforts.

 Investigators believe that Dalton's request for an Uber ride at the apartment complex had become botched.
 The requester texted Dalton moments after the initial request with a correction of the address, which would have led him to another location in the same area.
 She later attempted to call him to follow up with him on the address correction, but he did not respond.
 A witness later reported seeing an Equinox driving "so aggressively" towards the apartment, at one point cutting him off at a southbound curve and risking a head-on collision; he later recognized Dalton on the news as the Equinox's driver.
 At 6:05, approximately twenty minutes after the first shooting occurred, Dalton called the requester, saying that he hadn't responded to her text and that he could not do the ride because "something had come up".